jannisborn/covid19_ultrasound/README.md

 approach to automatically detect COVID-19 from ultrasound**.
 Next to the code for our model and our website on [https://pocovidscreen.org](https://pocovidscreen.org), we also make a **dataset** available.
 This complements the current data collection initiaves that only focus on CT or X-Ray data.
-The data includes a total of >150 videos and >30 images of 3 classes (COVID-19, pneumonia, healthy lungs).
-With frame-based prediction models this easily makes up for a dataset of 2000 images.
+The data includes a total of >200 videos and >60 images of 3 classes (COVID-19, pneumonia, healthy lungs).
+With frame-based prediction models this easily makes up for a dataset of thousands of images.
 **Please help growing the database!**